Maciejówka (cap)

 Maciejówka (literally "Maciej's cap") is a type of headgear popular in late 19th and early 20th century Poland.
 It is a round, soft cap made of cloth, with a short hardened peak, usually made of black or brown leather, often adorned with a decorative rope or braid.
-Originally part of traditional folk attire in many regions of Poland, during World War I it became part of military uniform of Riflemen's Association and the Polish Legions.
+Originally part of traditional folk attire in many regions of Poland, during World War I it became part of the military uniform of the Riflemen's Association and the Polish Legions.

-After Poland regained her independence in 1918 it was proposed that maciejówkas become standard headgear of the Polish Army.
-However, it was argued that maciejówka resembles German World War I garrison caps too closely and eventually rogatywka was adopted instead.
+After Poland regained her independence in 1918 it was proposed that the maciejówka become the standard headgear of the Polish Army.
+However, it was argued that the maciejówka resembles German World War I garrison caps too closely and eventually the rogatywka was adopted instead.